wwivbbs/wwiv/contributing.md

 2. If you have done step 1 a while ago, pull from the upstream repository to update your clone with the latest from wwivbbs/wwiv.
     ```bash
-    # make sure your branch is back onto the "master" branch
+    # make sure your branch is back onto the "main" branch
-    git checkout master
+    git checkout main
     # pull (this is a fetch + merge) in the changes from the wwivbbs/wwiv respository.
-    git pull upstream master
+    git pull upstream main
     # push the changes from wwivbbs/wwiv to your fork on github.
     git push
     ```

-3. Create a new branch off of master for your feature, enhancement, or bug fix and let GitHub know about your branch.
+3. Create a new branch off of main for your feature, enhancement, or bug fix and let GitHub know about your branch.

     ```bash
     git checkout -b <MY-BRANCH-NAME>